CRS Club Resources

-Our faith teaches us that we should serve the immediate needs of our global family through charitable works.
-Your school’s generosity through community giving helps us meet the needs of those who are most vulnerable right now.
-Explore three different options available as a community fundraiser: CRS Ark of Hope, CRS Table of Thanks, and Create Your Own Fundraiser.
+Our faith teaches us that we should serve the needs of our global family through charitable works.
+Your school’s generosity through fundraising as a community helps CRS meet the needs of people who are most vulnerable right now.
+Explore three different options to plan your community fundraiser: CRS Ark of Hope, CRS Table of Thanks, and the Create Your Own Fundraiser.

 Fundraising serves women, men and children around the world by helping CRS provide lifesaving support, spur innovation and promote sustainable development.
 Download this resource for tips on how to take action through fundraising.